ammarwaddah/dogs-vs-cats-image-classification/README.md

 # Dogs vs. Cats Classification
-Using Machine Learning and DeepLearning to detect the class of target (Dog or Cat) using significant features given by the most linked features that are taken into consideration when evaluating the target.
+Using Machine Learning and Deep Learning to detect the class of target (Dog or Cat) using significant features given by the most linked features that are taken into consideration when evaluating the target.

 ## Table of Contents
 * [Introduction](#introduction)